Mequinenza: End of coal era

 The construction of the Ribarroja and the Mequinenza dam meant the disappearance of most of the urban area and, consequently, the tragic end of the ancient town.
 Although the waters of the reservoir did not completely cover the urban nucleus, they did deny most of the riverside farmlands.
 The disappearance of the urban layout meant a radical change of life for its neighbors who, in addition to abandoning their homes and witnessing their demolition, also saw the disappearance of an economy based on industry, coal mining and fluvial commerce.
-The only building in the old town of Mequinenza that was preserved was the María Quintana School Group that today it's the headquarters of the Museums of Mequinenza.
-Mequinenza was reborn again due to the tenacity and effort of its inhabitants, who built the new town a few kilometers from the old town.
-Modern and touristic, the new Mequinenza has become a world benchmark for active and sports tourism, as well as an outstanding cultural hub in the Bajo Cinca region.
+The only building in the old town of Mequinenza that was preserved, was the María Quintana School Group that today it's the headquarters of the Museums of Mequinenza.
+Mequinenza was reborn when its inhabitants built a new town a few kilometers from the old town.
+Modern and touristic, the new Mequinenza offers active and sports tourism, as well as a cultural hub in the Bajo Cinca region.

-Touristic sites and heritage

-Mequinenza Castle

-The building rises almost to the edge of a great precipice, being a closed mass of quite height, its plant is an irregular quadrilateral, with seven rectangular turrets except one, the more robust, that is curiously of pentagonal plant.
-Two towers flank the small door that is semicircular, under shield and protected by a bollard.
-Few forts will have a better location than this, contemplating a vast and impressive landscape, almost geological, on the confluence of the Ebro, Segre and Cinca rivers and their surrounding lands.
-It is not surprising that the Moncada, masters of the barony of Mequinenza chose this nest of eagles for their fortified mansion.
-The building is an authentic Castle-Palace, one of the best that Gothic art bequeathed to the Crown of Aragon, dating to the fourteenth and fifteenth centuries.

-In its beginnings it was an Arab fortress, built by the Berber tribe of the Miknasa towards the 12th century.
-In which at the end of several conquests, it falls into the hands of Ramon Berenguer IV, passing definitively to the hands of Christians.
-After several changes of owner, in 1184 the castle and the town of Mequinenza, the Marquis of Aitona, Ramón Guillén de Moncada, and later to the Dukes of Medinaceli (Duchess of Alba) are granted.
-But until the fifteenth century the first reforms were not introduced to convert the military fortress into residence-palace.

-Much later, during the years 1700–1710 (War of Succession) in which there was a change of dynasty in Spain (of the Austrias to the Bourbons) was transformed and conditioned the castle and the environs to a new form of war (with firearms, artillery, etc.) and this was the moment when the Duke of Orleans ordered a road from Mequinenza to Tortosa to be built parallel to the river to guard all the barges (llauts) river between these two populations.